bufbuild-ru/docs/docs/cli/installation/index.md

 $ npm install @bufbuild/buf
 ```

-This installs the binaries `buf`, `protoc-gen-buf-breaking`, and `protoc-gen-buf-lint` to be used within your project.To execute `buf` from the command line, you can use `npx`:
+This installs the binaries `buf`, `protoc-gen-buf-breaking`, and `protoc-gen-buf-lint` to be used within your project.

+To execute `buf` from the command line, you can use `npx`:

 ```console
 $ npx buf --version